mduqueoviedo/miniweather/README.md

 - `./bin/docker/start`
 To install and start the application.
 In the `bin/docker` folder there are several utility scripts to run the test suites, start, stop and restart the application, start a console and other functions (execute `./bin/docker/<script_name>` when in the project folder).

+**Important:**

-**Important:** When running in systems that use docker-machine instead of native Docker (e.g. Windows 10 Home or lesser), the `localhost` url is not exposed and cannot be directly accessed in the browser.
+- When running in systems that use docker-machine instead of native Docker (e.g. Windows 10 Home or lesser), the `localhost` url is not exposed and cannot be directly accessed in the browser.
   It's necessary to run `docker-machine ip` to get the IP of the generated docker-machine and use then that address in the browser `<ip_given>:3000`.

-In this case this IP needs to be updated also in `config/settings.yml` so the database can be found.
+- For unix-based systems, updating permissions for execution of scripts after cloning might be neccesary (`chmod -R 755`)

 ## Future improvements